Cobar: New Occidental Hotel fire

 The New Occidental Hotel was a pub located on the edge of town and was built in 1879; it was known as the Star Hotel at that time.
 It became a significant local spot for miners as well as a common meeting place for groups and clubs in the area.
 In August 2014 a fire engulfed the building and resulted in the death of a firefighter who died of his injuries at Dubbo Base Hospital.

-Population
+Demographics

-According to the 2016 census of Population, there were 3,990 people in Cobar.
+According to the 2021 census of Population, there were 3,369 people in Cobar.